-What medical conditions does the DVLA need to be made aware of, and how do you go about notifying it?
-We explain all in our guide.
+What medical conditions does the DVLA need to be made aware of?

-If you have any condition that may affect your ability to drive safely then you should notify the DVLA.
+If you've any condition that may affect your ability to drive safely, you should tell the DVLA.

 If you don’t, you could be fined up to £1,000.
 You may also be prosecuted if you’re involved in an accident as a result.

-What’s more, if you have to make a claim on your car insurance after being in an accident, and it turns out you have an undisclosed medical condition, this can potentially invalidate your claim.
+If you make a claim on your car insurance after being in an accident, and it turns out you have an undisclosed medical condition, this can potentially invalidate your claim.

 Compare car insurance quotes

 The DVLA and medical conditions

 Some of the more common conditions that people frequently ask about with regards to driving include: